 This illustration compares an Oversize Marine Green Balance with a

 Petite Lifetime Balance.
 Both pens were made 1932–1934.

-The most usual sizes were the “Junior” and the standard-size model.
-Standard-length Balances appeared in two girths; when Sheaffer began imprinting numbers to indicate prices, the company imprinted the number 1000 on the Lifetime of standard girth and 500 on its non-Lifetime sibling, while the slender pens were imprinted 875 and 350, respectively.
+The most usual sizes were the short and full-length-size models.
+Both short and full-length Balances appeared in two girths; when Sheaffer began imprinting numbers to indicate prices, the company imprinted the number 1000 on the full-length Lifetime and 500 on its non-Lifetime sibling, while the shorter pens were imprinted 875 and 350, respectively.
 These numbers are not model numbers; they reflected Sheaffer’s retail price in dollars.
-Shown here is a Blue slender pen from 1932:
+Shown here is a Blue full0-length slender pen from about 1932:

 The following table lists the sizes of some Balance models in the 1930s.
-All dimensions are approximate because subtle model changes and the natural variation between production runs produced a distinct range in actual measurements.
+All dimensions are approximate; both subtle model changes and the natural variation between production runs produced a distinct range in actual measurements.
 For example, the 1929 standard-size Lifetime Balance is a little longer than its 1934 descendant because the earlier pen’s barrel taper is longer and less streamlined, and I have seen slender pens with barrel diameter as small as 0.406".